dpays/esteem8app.github.io/docs/todo/task-list/README.md

 # Task list

-Here are tasks to process, they are classed by skills need.
+Tasks to process classed by skills type.